miloskroulik/registration/README.md

 1. Configure the Display for the content type you added the Registration field to.
 Choose Registration form, Registration link or Registration type as the field formatter for the registration field.
 If you choose form, registration is done "inline" on the content type display.
 If you choose link then the user registers from a separate page.
 If you choose type then you will most likely want to enable the Register tab, otherwise the user will not be able to register.
 1. When you add or edit an entity, select the registration type you want to use for the entity.
 1. Registrations are now enabled for the entity and you can configure the registration settings via a local task.
+1. Extend your registration types with additional fields as needed.
+For example, if your site allows users to register for classes, it may be useful to add biographical data such as First name and Last name fields to your registration type.
+These fields automatically appear on the registration form.

 The following are optional tasks that work differently compared to the Drupal 7 version of the module (see the next section for a full description of the differences between versions).

 1. (Optional) Adjust the default registration states at /admin/config/workflow/workflows.
 This link is available via the Workflow menu item in the Configuration menu of Drupal administration.
 1. (Optional) Adjust general module settings at /admin/structure/registration-settings.
 This link is available from the main Configuration page of Drupal administation.
-1. (Optional) Registrations are fully fieldable, so optionally extend your registration types with additional fields.
-For example, if your site allows users to register for classes, it may be useful to add biographical data such as First name and Last name fields to your registration type.
-These fields automatically appear on the registration form.

 DIFFERENCES FROM DRUPAL 7 VERSION